GRAVITATION

 Warning: as the photon has no mass, the results given by classical mechanics are not in line with the observations.

-According to classical mechanics, the orbit of the photon is planar, and its trajectory is a conic whose focus is the center of gravity of the massive object.
+According to classical mechanics, the photon orbit is planar, and its trajectory is a conic whose focus is the center of gravity of the massive object.

 Its equation can be written, with the inverse radial coordinate \(u={1\over r}\):